 Rather than eating how someone else says you should, you find your autonomy and eat in a way that’s truly enjoyable for you.

 Without stress.
 Without guilt.

 Then food becomes what it should be – a pleasure.

 There should be many things in life that bring you pleasure and there’s no reason why food shouldn’t be one of them.
-For more on the importance of pleasure, you can read this 2018 post “What’s Your Pleasure?”.
+For more on this, you can read my 2018 post “What’s Your Pleasure?”.